tgr-braiins/braiins-os-docs/farm-proxy-en/source/User Guide/2_config.rst

       targets = ["SP-GL"]

 * **Basic configuration**: Example with a mining operation in a single facility located in Europe.
-The primary target is Slush Pool (EU URL), but it is backed up by general and Russian Slush Pool URLs.
+The primary target is Braiins Pool (EU URL), but it is backed up by general and Russian Braiins Pool URLs.
 The farm has 700 hundred ASIC machines and its desired aggregation is 100.
 It means that there should be between 6 and 7 upstream connections to the target.
-The farm’s revenue is increased by utilizing BOS+ firmware and mining on Slush Pool.
+The farm’s revenue is increased by utilizing BOS+ firmware and mining on Braiins Pool.

 .. code-block:: shell